-To complete the Extended project Qualification students need to be enrolled on an A Level or Level 3 Applied General course and have a minimum of a grade 4 in GCSE English Language.
+To complete the Extended project Qualification students need to be enrolled on an Advanced Level or Advanced Vocational course and have a minimum of a grade 4 in GCSE English Language.

 What Will I Study?